Nike-Inc/pterradactyl/examples/complex/README.md

    - Again run the pt apply command:
      - `pt apply ct-infra0-uswest2`

+# <a name="infrafolder"></a> Infra folder
+We are supposed to create a basic deployment to keep our stacks backend remotely on S3 bucket.
+In general, we deploy only one infra and share it among stacks.
+Take a look into [infra](../complex/vars/project/infra) folder to see what is the minimum for deploying infra stack.

-## Creating stacks for new projects
+# <a name="newstack"></a> Creating stacks for new projects
 A below complex example of creating new projects based on AWS provider.

 We have an organization named complex\
 They have 2 teams
-- team1
+- teama
-    - team1 has only one project going on, named projecta and it's deployed both in test and prod account
+    - teama has only one project going on, named projecta and it's deployed both in test and prod account
-- team2
+- teamb
-    - team2 have 2 projects
+    - teamb have 2 projects
         - projectb - deployed in test and prod
         - projectc - This is a long project to put out the projectc, it's still in test.